Speaker Handbook

 This buffer allows time to navigate the space, get settled, and handle any last-minute adjustments.
 Be in your designated room at least 15 minutes prior to the start time, recognizing that another session may still be wrapping up before yours.
 Use this time to connect with your assigned volunteer to review any session logistics, support needs, or materials.
 It's also important to check in with the AV team or session moderator to confirm your technical setup, microphone preferences, and timing, helping to avoid any disruptions and ensuring your session runs efficiently from the start.

 Yes, you’re welcome to bring and distribute printed materials.
-In each session, we expect each room to host 100 people.
+In each session, we expect the room to host up to 100 people.

 Shipping and receiving hours are 7:00am - 4:00pm, Monday through Friday.